 Every pilgrim goes on a journey from his/her own point of view, motives might be for example detachment from everyday life, reflection on one's own life and the search for meaning, exercise or cultural tourism.
 Pilgrimage combines nature, history, tourism, and spiritual dimensions as a whole experience.
 The journey can be done alone or together as part of a larger group.
 There are routes for a few hours of short hikes to many weeks or months of hiking.

 Pilgrims differ from regular travellers by choosing holy sites as their destinations and seeking spirituality from their travels.
 The word pilgrim derives from the Latin word peregrinus meaning a foreigner travelling to a holy place.
 True pilgrims travel along special pilgrimage routes that connect holy sites to the pilgrim’s own home town.

 Not all pilgrims travel these routes for religious reasons.
 Instead, people seek quietness, spirituality and a simple active lifestyle.
 Routes offer their travellers nature experiences and historic stories.

-Further infromation is coming soon.
+Further infromation is coming in the summer.

 There are two separate routes, both beginning at the Cathedral of Turku.
 On The Way of Helena, you will visit three medieval stone churches and the site of the original bishop’s see in Turku.
 On The Way of Peter, your destination is St. Peter’s church in the municipality of Lieto.
 You can either finish your journey there and return to Turku by bus or continue your pilgrimage back towards Turku along another route.